TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-asm-to-arm-migration.md

 It depends on the number of resources that are being migrated.
 For smaller deployments (a few tens of VMs), the whole migration should take less than an hour.
 For large-scale deployments (hundreds of VMs), the migration can take a few hours.<br>

 **Can I roll back after my migrating resources are committed in Resource Manager?**<br>
-You can abort your migration as long as the resources are in the prepared state.
+You can quit your migration as long as the resources are in the prepared state.
 Rollback is not supported after the resources have been successfully migrated through the commit operation.<br>

 **Can I roll back my migration if the commit operation fails?**<br>
 You cannot abort migration if the commit operation fails.
 All migration operations, including the commit operation, are idempotent.
-So we recommend that you retry the operation after a short time.
-If you still face an error, create a support ticket or create a forum post with the ClassicIaaSMigration tag on our VM forum.<br>
+We recommend that you retry the operation after a short time.
+If you still face an error, create a support ticket or create a forum post with the **ClassicIaaSMigration** tag on our VM forum.<br>

 **What happens if I run into a quota error while preparing the IaaS resources for migration?**<br>
-We recommend that you abort your migration and then log a support request to increase the quotas in the region where you are migrating the VMs.
+We recommend that you abort your migration and log a support request to increase the quotas in the region where you are migrating the VMs.
 After the quota request is approved, you can start executing the migration steps again.<br>

 ## **Recommended Documents**